bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

     with open(table_file) as f:
         content = f.readlines()

-        # Ignore lines that start with period or comma--these were incorrectly split across two lines
+        # Ignore lines that start with period or comma--
+        #   these were incorrectly split across two lines
         ignore_line_chars = (".", ",")

         for line in content: